Written by: Richard Fong

-Google’s Webmaster Guidelines state that since a category page lists several different products and other types such as videos and recipes, each entity on that page should be marked up.
+Google’s Webmaster Guidelines state that since a category page lists several products and other types such as videos and recipes, each entity on that page should be marked up.

-Therefore, you can keep the category pages in your Schema markup light and simple, so you can focus more on marking up your extensive list of products in your entire ecommerce store.
+Therefore, you can keep the category pages in your Schema markup light and simple, so you can focus more on marking up your extensive list of products in your entire eCommerce store.

 Also, you can use Google’s Structured Data Testing Tool to help you ensure that you have provided all the information needed for your category and product pages to appear attractive in the search results—or see missing details for that matter:

 As you can imagine, adding Schema markup to your thousands of web pages will really require a massive amount of your time and energy.
-This is where you might consider hiring an ecommerce SEO agency to help you out, not just with Schema markup, but also in improving your overall ecommerce SEO.
+This is where you might consider hiring an eCommerce SEO agency to help you out, not just with Schema markup, but also in improving your overall eCommerce SEO.

-Internal linking to high-priority pages in your website is important in SEO for ecommerce.
+Internal linking to high-priority pages in your website is important in SEO for eCommerce.
 This is like telling the search engines such as Google that they should also “crawl” the pages you are linking to, so they can index and rank them as well.

 However, keep in mind that when you link to a web page from your current page content, that destination page should be highly relevant to the linking page.
 Also, you must internally link from authoritative pages in your store to high-priority category pages and product pages.

-Here’s an example.
 Let’s say you have successfully published a blog post that has generated multiple high-quality backlinks to your site.
 At the same time, you have a product page that currently sits in the fifth rank of Google.

 Now perhaps these two different pages are relevant to each other—for instance, you might have mentioned the product type in the blog post.
 So, you need to include a keyword-rich anchor text in the blog post and link it to the product page.
 This will boost the product page’s ranking one spot higher, and maybe even push it to the top spot!

-A good internal linking structure of an ecommerce site looks like this:
+A good internal linking structure of an eCommerce site looks like this:

-Great user experience means that your website is easy-to-navigate, interesting, and helpful.
+A great user experience means that your website is easy-to-navigate, interesting, and helpful.
 So if your visitors have a positive user experience on your site, they will spend more time exploring your pages.